marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

     Data.yideal --> Idealization of Data.ydata
     Data.yfit   --> Result of curve fit to Data.ydata

+## Command Window access to UI and Data

+    % Store a handle to the UI instance for access to everything in the UI obj = TimeSeriesAnalyzer();

+    % Set the xlabel of the 2nd time series obj.Data(2).xlabel = "Time, s";

+    % Update all of the plots in the UI (e.g. if displayed data changes) obj.replot();

+    % Refresh the UI (e.g. if displayed groups/axes change)
+    obj.refresh();

 ## Supported file formats
 * HEKA binary data files